 When grouping tasks by project name, I get duplicate projects in my list.
 Why is that?

 In Asana you can assign one task to multiple projects.
 When we pull in Asana data, we’re pulling individual tasks.
 If a task is assigned to multiple projects, then the Project column will include a comma separated list of all the projects that task is associated with.
 This makes grouping difficult.

 If your Asana business practice requires this, talk to your assigned Customer Success team to discuss options and workarounds.
-Best practice is to keep one task associated to one project.

 Tags can get out of hand unless your organization is conscious of keeping them organized and concise.
 Asana does a great job of showing the tags team members have used in the past to select from.

 Our recommendation is to use custom fields in place of certain types of tags.
 This will keep your data clean and usable.
 If you use tags for your business, just make sure to keep them as consistent and organized as possible.

 We highly recommend you use Asana's custom fields!
 It is a useful place for tracking company milestones and goals, status of task, priority levels etc. You can also use custom fields to track customer information and project management data.
 Here are a few things to know: